 The project had been a long time coming.
 Twenty-five years earlier, the Colorado River had flooded.
 There was so much water that an inland sea was accidentally created: the Salton Sea.
 Needless to say, farms in the area were badly affected.
 Recovery took two years and more than $3 million.

 That’s a lot of money today, but it was even more back then.
-The cost in today’s dollars would push $80 million.
+The cost in today’s dollars would be nearly $100 million.

 Unfortunately, the 1905 flood was not the first of its kind.
 The river could be fairly unpredictable.
 One Bureau of Reclamation employee observed: “The river was an enemy, and only in short periods of time could you look at it as a useful river.
 Most of the time it was something that would kill you or ruin your farm.”